lyrall/lyrall.github.io/piracy/mp-guide.md

 ## Installation

-1. Go to the [Deezer website](www.deezer.com), create an account, and sign in
+1. Go to the [Deezer website](www.deezer.com), create an account, and sign in.
+  - I recommend using a fake email and name.
+Use [temp-mail](temp-mail.org) for a throwaway email.
-2. Once signed in, stay on that page and click the lock symbol ``` ``` that's on the right of the url.
+2. Once signed in, stay on that page and click the lock symbol ```🔒``` that's on the right of the url.
-3. Click "Cookies".
+3. Click ```Cookies```.

 ## Configuration

+Deemix needs to be configured a little before you start using it.
+First, upon first launching the app, you'll be prompted to paste your ```arl``` code into a box, allowing Deemix to access Deezer servers.

 ## Downloading with Deemix